digital-asset/daml-finance/docs/source/concepts/asset-model.rst

 Implementations
 ===============

-A base implementation is provided in ``Daml.Finance.Instrument.Base``.
+A base implementation is provided in ``Daml.Finance.Instrument.Token``.

 This template does not involve any lifecycling logic and is suitable to model contracts that are likely to stay stable, such as currency